Great Crosby: Amenities

 Great Crosby has three fee-paying schools (Merchant Taylors' Boys' School, Merchant Taylors' Girls' School, St Mary's College), a number of state schools (including Sacred Heart Catholic College) and parks facing the sea.
 In nearby Waterloo there is a cinema, the Plaza Community Cinema, which is run by volunteers.

 In the past, Crosby had five cinemas: the Corona, and the Regent were in the northern part of the district.
 The Corona, almost opposite the Library, in College Road, was part of the Gaumont chain, and after merging with the Rank Organisation became a second-run house, as Rank already had taken over the Plaza in Waterloo, which became an Odeon and had the first run policy.
 The Corona played the Bill Hayley film 'Rock Around The Clock' just before the cinema closed in 1957 and demolished before the end of that decade.

 Waterloo had two independent cinemas, the Queens on South Road and the Winter Gardens in Church Road.
 The Queens closed in the late fifties, and the Winter Gardens closed nearly ten years later.

-Another cinema in the Great Crosby area, was the Regent on Liverpool Road at the junction of Endbutt Lane; it became part of the ABC group, and closed in 1967 to become a bingo hall, and has since become part of St. Mary's College.
+Another cinema in the Great Crosby area was the Regent on Liverpool Road at the junction of Endbutt Lane; it became part of the ABC group, closed in 1967 to become a bingo hall, and has since become part of St. Mary's College.
 Land had been purchased in Crosby Village, across the road from the Crown Buildings, to be redeveloped into a Super Cinema.
 This never happened due to the onset of World War II.
 By the time building restrictions were lifted in the mid-1950s, cinema admissions were in decline.
 The land remained derelict until the 1960s when the Midland Bank and Satterthwaite's shop, amongst others, were built on the site.